Things to do in the Hunter Valley: Where to Wine, Dine & Unwind

 The Dairy Cottage and The Residence at Tinonee Vineyard Estate

-Set in the charming village of Broke, this quaint two-bedroom cottage beckons with a sense of charm and serenity.
+Set in the charming village of Broke, this quaint two-bedroom Dairy Cottage beckons with a sense of charm and serenity.
 A romantic escape for couples – walk amongst the vines, cuddle up on the sofa next to the roaring fire, then sink into the beautiful period bath with a chilled glass of their signature Verdelho.
 Pure bliss.
-For larger groups, the neighbouring and rather opulent residence sleeps up to 18 guests and also has an outdoor swimming pool.
+For larger groups, the neighbouring and rather opulent Residence sleeps up to 18 guests and also has an outdoor swimming pool.

 1273 Milbrodale Road, Broke

-Loved our things to do in the Hunter Valley guide?
+Loved our guide for the best things to do in the Hunter Valley and after more travel inspo?
 We've got plenty of weekend getaways to inspire your next Aussie adventure.
-From gourmet decadence in the Southern Highlands to beachside bliss in Byron Bay, we've travelled around the country to bring you the best city guides and weekend getaways Australia has to offer.
-To keep up to date with happenings in the Hunter Valley we recommend checking out winecountry.com.au and visitnsw.com.
+From gourmet decadence in the Bowral to beachside bliss in Byron Bay, we've travelled around the country to bring you the best city guides and weekend getaways Australia has to offer.